-A huge increase in the global use and consumption of farmed animal products is currently taking place and is predicted to continue up until the mid-century.
+A huge increase in the global use and consumption of farmed animal products is currently taking place and is predicted to continue up until the middle of the 21st century.
 Between 1995 and 2005, the number of mammals used globally per year to produce meat and milk increased by 22% to 4.1 billion and the number of poultry used to produce meat and eggs increased by 40% to 57.4 billion.
-Of the total net world increase in annual production (tonnes of product) 87% was in developing countries1, where meat consumption per person is still on average only a tenth of that in high-income countries.2
+Of the total net world increase in annual production (tonnes of product) 87% was in developing countries1, where meat consumption per person is still on average only a tenth of that in high-income countries.2 As the world population grows and affluence increases, global meat production is expected to double by 2050.

-This continuing increase comes at a time of climate change when it is recognised that we are living through a crisis in the impact of humans on the planet's climate.
+This continuing increase comes at a time of climate change, when it is recognised that we are experiencing a crisis in the impact of humans on the planet's climate.
 This report presents the evidence from climate scientists and agriculturalists showing that livestock production has made, and is making, a major contribution to the total human-induced (anthropogenic) global warming effect.
-While comparable in magnitude to emissions from transport, the livestock source has been so far neglected by current GHG reduction policies that focus on energy-related CO2 emissions.
+While comparable in magnitude to emissions from transport, the livestock source has been so far neglected by current GHG reduction policies that focus on energy related CO2 emissions.
 This report aims to re-balance the debate and sets out what should be done to halt the impact of animal production on our climate, while at the same time protecting the nutritional needs of people, the livelihoods of farmers, the welfare of farmed animals, the environment and biodiversity.

 Compassion in World Farming believes that in high-income, developed countries we now have a situation of unsustainable overproduction and over-consumption of animal products (meat, milk and eggs).
-This is being brought even more sharply into focus by the fact of climate change.
-While low-income countries and some fast-developing countries are expected to continue their rapid growth in animal production, it is essential that the growth of global livestock-related greenhouse gas (GHG) emissions is curbed in the short term.
+This is being brought even more sharply into focus by the reality of climate change.
+While low income countries and some fast-developing countries are expected to continue their rapid growth in animal production, it is essential that the growth of global livestock-related GHG emissions is curbed in the short term.